Can Car Color Affect My Insurance?

 The Clear system can help determine the risk a particular vehicle presents.
 Insurers will look at the frequency of claims made in regards to a specific vehicle.
 They will look at the overall cost for these claims.
 Plus, they are interested in the statistics as they pertain to vehicle theft.
 Clear uses a numbering system.
 The higher the score for a vehicle the higher risk it is.
 In turn, this data is used to help determine the premiums.

-It is only one segment of data that are used for the Insurer to reach a premium conclusion.
+It is only one segment of data that is used for the Insurer to reach a premium conclusion.
 They will also use data provided by the manufacturers of the various vehicles.

 Choosing the Right Insurance